 If you suspect that you or someone you are with is experiencing a stroke, don’t wait – call 911!
-To combat stroke – the fifth leading cause of death and the leading cause of disability for all Americans – Norwegian American Hospital has established a comprehensive Stroke Program, in coordination with Northwestern Memorial Hospital.
+To combat stroke – the fifth leading cause of death and the leading cause of disability for all Americans – Norwegian American Hospital has established a comprehensive Stroke Program, in coordination with UI Health.

-With the launch of the new Telestroke Program at Norwegian American Hospital, patients arriving at the Emergency Department can be rapidly assessed by a stroke neurologist from Northwestern Memorial Hospital via secure internet conferencing.
+With the Telestroke Program at Norwegian American Hospital, patients arriving at the Emergency Department can be rapidly assessed by a stroke neurologist from UI Health via secure internet conferencing.
 This allows expert evaluation without waiting for a neurologist to be physically present in the ER.

-Through videoconference and advanced diagnostic tools, the Northwestern Memorial neurologist sees and converses with the emergency physician and the patient in real time via laptop.
+Through the videoconference and advanced diagnostic tools, the UI Health neurologist sees and converses with the emergency physician and the patient in real time via laptop.
 The neurologist can examine the patient remotely, and can view the patient’s vital signs and CT scan.

-In response to the widespread community need for fast and effective stroke treatment, Norwegian American Hospital is proud to receive stroke designations from the Healthcare Facilities Accreditation Program (HFAP).
+Norwegian American Hospital is certified as a Primary Stroke Center from the Healthcare Facilities Accreditation Program (HFAP).
+Primary Stroke Certification serves as a notice that Norwegian American Hospital has the capacity to stabilize and treat acute stroke patients, provide acute care, and administer tPA and other acute therapies safely and efficiently.
 The primary stroke designation is considered the best signal to our community that the quality care the hospital provides is effectively managed to meet the unique and specialized needs of stroke patients.